Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 In the American Cyclopaedia, it’s mentioned that Michael Menzies of Scotland is credited with creating one of the earliest threshing machines, which used water power to drive multiple flails.
 While not successful, it gained a lot of attention.

 In 1758, a farmer named Leckie from Stirlingshire developed a rotary machine with cross arms and a horizontal shaft enclosed in a cylinder.
-Although efficient for oats, it had issues with wheat. – There are no available designs of Menzies’ and Leckie’s model.
+Although efficient for oats, it had issues with wheat. – There are no available visual designs of Menzies’ and Leckie’s model.

 Andrew Meikle later improved upon Leckie’s design in 1786 by adding a drum with beaters and rollers for straw feeding, receiving a patent in 1788 for the first functional machine, which included a fan mill for cleaning grain from straw and chaff. – By this you can guess that Meikle’s design might look a just a little bit like Leckie’s design.